 Nicole will use the experience and research that was conducted during the NITARP experience and show students how to conduct their own astronomy research using the available databases.

-Start a Local Astronomy Club for students and community members
+Start a Local Astronomy Club for students and community members.

 Students involved with NITARP will represent a new astronomy club for the Oxford Community.
 She will have the students generate astronomy sessions once a month to promote astronomy education.